songlaa/kubernetes-security-training/content/en/docs/kubernetes-basics/01-Basics/01/_database.md

 Our task is now to import this [dump.sql](https://raw.githubusercontent.com/acend/kubernetes-basics-training/main/content/en/docs/attaching-a-database/dump.sql) into the MariaDB database running as a Pod.
 Use the `mysql` command line utility to do this.
 Make sure the database is empty beforehand.
 You could also delete and recreate the database.

 {{% alert title="Note" color="info" %}}
 You can also copy local files into a Pod using `{{% param cliToolName %}} cp`.
-Be aware that the `tar` binary has to be present inside the container and on your operating system in order for this to work!
+Be aware that the `tar` binary has to be present inside the container and on your operating system for this to work!
 Install `tar` on UNIX systems with e.g. your package manager, on Windows there's e.g. [cwRsync](https://www.itefix.net/cwrsync).
 If you cannot install `tar` on your host, there's also the possibility of logging into the Pod and using `curl -O <url>`.
 {{% /alert %}}

 ### Solution